Alito pens fiery dissent after court declines to hear dispute between climate professor, National Review

 CLICK HERE TO GET THE FOX NEWS APP

 "Furthermore, the court's repeated findings that the allegations against Dr. Mann were capable of verification were unequivocal," his legal team's brief in the case said.
-"These allegations were not only 'capable of being proved true or false,' they were proven 'false by fore separate investigations.'"
+"These allegations were not only 'capable of being proved true or false,' they were proven 'false by four separate investigations.'"

 Alito, however, emphasized the importance of open debate for America's democratic process, especially about hot-button issues like climate change.